 Not to mention that the EPM cycle can only give an accurate view of your enterprise for the snapshot of time during which your measurements were taken.
 If, say, marketing was to deploy a new standard operating procedure or tweak a process with their continuous improvement plan, the whole EPM report will be inaccurate.

-In other words, you should never reach the stage where you’re surprised by bad performance or at the point where radical changes are needed to save your enterprise.
+In other words, it’s unlikely that you’ll reach the stage where you’re surprised by bad performance or at the point where radical changes are needed to save your enterprise.

 That said, there’s little point in chasing better practices and processes if you’re not certain of your current performance.
 You need to know exactly what’s being done to improve your results.
 Acting on incorrect or idealized information will only make things harder to accurately plan, predict, and respond to.